-9.8.1 University furniture: Resident(s)/Chapter(s) shall maintain the University's furniture in the condition it was received, reasonable wear and tear accepted, throughout the duration of this contract.
+8.8.1 University furniture: Resident(s)/Chapter(s) shall maintain the University's furniture in the condition it was received, reasonable wear and tear accepted, throughout the duration of this contract.
 University furniture must remain in its designated location and may not be removed.

-9.8.2 Assembly/Disassembly of Furniture: Room furniture must be assembled in a safe manner according to the manufacturer's design.
+&&2mbly/Disassembly of Furniture: Room furniture must be assembled in a safe manner according to the manufacturer's design.
 Resident(s)/Chapter(s) shall neither disassemble nor remove any furniture or fixture provided with the room/suite/apartment/house.
+12

-9.8.3 Oversized Furniture: Oversized and/or heavy furniture, including, but not limited to, homemade lofts, couches larger than one(1) two seat coach, bars, tables, water-filled furniture, and waterbeds, are prohibited.
+B& drsized Furniture: Oversized and/or heavy furniture, including, but not limited to, homemade lofts, couches larger than one (1) two seat coach, bars, tables, water-filled furniture, and waterbeds, are prohibited.
 The use of temporary and/or permanent hot tubs is prohibited.

-9.8.4 Furniture in Public Areas: Furniture, equipment, or decorative items may not be removed from the communitycenter, lounges, or other public areas without the written permission of the University (Residential Life).
+S.Brhiture in Public Areas: Furniture, equipment, or decorative items may not be removed from the community center, lounges, or other public areas without the written permission of the University (Residential Life).

-9.8.5 Egress: Furniture may not be placed in hallways or stairwells.
+Egr5ss: Furniture may not be placed in hallways or stairwells.
 Direct egress from the rooms, hallways, or stairwells may not be blocked.

-9.9 GAMBLING
+8.9 GAMBLING